-Jesus Christ is the prescribed offering for each of our sins.
-In fact, His sacrifice as the innocent and spotless Lamb of God covers the sins of the whole world, for all who choose to receive Him and to believe in His resurrection power.
+Jesus Christ is the prescribed offering for the remission of each of our sins.
+In fact, His sacrifice as the innocent and spotless Lamb of God covers the sins of the whole world, for all who would choose to receive Him and to believe in His resurrection power.

-J. Vernon McGee has summarized the character of each of the offerings given in Leviticus chapters 1-5.
+J. Vernon McGee has summarized the character of each of the various sacrificial offerings given in Leviticus chapters 1-5.
 The fullness of Christ and His one sacrifice is represented by the sum of the five different offering types prescribed in the Old Testament law.

-May we all today nail our sins, failures and shortcomings upon the cross of Christ.
-He wants to bear our burdens and lift each of them from us, be they a sinful past, shame, grief, fear, depression, addiction, loneliness, anxiety or whatever is weighing us down.
-Jesus loves us and wants to be the source of our peace, healing, and freedom today.
+May we today “nail” all of our sins, failures and shortcomings upon the cross of Christ.
+He wants to bear our burdens and lift each of them from us, be they shame, grief, fear, depression, addiction, loneliness, anxiety, broken relationships, or anything that is weighing us down.
+Jesus loves us and sincerely wants to be the source of our peace, healing, and freedom today.

-What do you need Jesus to lift a burden from you today?
-I pray that He meets your needs and comforts you with His lovely and loving presence and peace.
-I pray that if you haven’t, you will accept His loving offer to you today.
+Where do you need Jesus to lift a burden from you today?
+I pray that He meets all of your needs and fulfills your heart, comforting you with His loving presence and peace.
+I pray that, if you haven’t yet, you will accept His loving offer of salvation today.

 Father God, we thank You for the freedom and forgiveness offered through the cross of Christ.
 Jesus’ death was an acceptable holy sacrifice, more than sufficient to permanently cleanse me of all of my sin and failures, and to grant me eternal righteousness in the resurrected Christ.
 Help me to put my past transgressions behind and to walk forward in Your light.
 We praise You for Your beauty, grace, and mercy, so lovingly extended to each one of us.
 May we respond to You in faith, gratitude and praise.
 We ask this in Jesus’ name, Amen.